Lisboa

 Paulo Portas.
 Deputy Prime Minister of Portugal (2013-2015)

 Peter Rough.
-Director at the Centre on Europe at the Hudson Institute
+Director of the Center on Europe and Eurasia at the Hudson Institute

 Moderated by: Luísa Meireles.
 Journalist.
 Head of news at the Lusa news agency